AlibabaCloudDocs/petadata/intl.en-US/API Reference/Responses.md

 **XML format**

-The responses in XML format include information about whether the call was successful, and details specific to the operation.
+The responses in XML format include information about whether the request was successful, and details specific to the API.
 Example:

 ```
 <? xml version="1.0" encoding="utf-8"? >